Dementia – What It Is And What To Do About It?

 5. They may not be able to efficiently make decision or plan for the recent or far future.

 While symptoms can vary from person to person, we can look out for any noticeable change in the cognitive functioning of our family member.
-Early detection of these symptoms can allow a person with dementia and their family, to better plan the management of symptoms.

 In early stages, the person may also be able to get the opportunity to take part in treatment and management themselves and also make decisions about how they want their family to manage their dementia at later stages.
-With increasing awareness and knowledge about Dementia, we hope that more and more persons and family get early support with this progressively degenerative disease.